Shareholder Letters

 Dear Fellow Shareholders,

-From the start, our aim has been to invest in high quality businesses with great market positions, high returns and the ability to deliver sustainable earnings growth.
-This aim continued to guide us in 2022 and will continue to do so in the future.
-As Georgia Capital has evolved as an investment business during the last few years of significant geopolitical challenge, the Board and Investment Committee have kept a vigilant watch on ensuring that we maintain our core focus on the conservative management of our portfolio companies.
-In doing so, we have deleveraged the business from the high debt levels we had prior to the global pandemic-related slowdown and the recent escalation of regional tensions.
-In addition, our investment strategy has been to continue investing in capital light and capital efficient businesses, whilst considering the disposal of more capital intense, or low ROIC, businesses.
+Our aim has always been to invest in high- quality businesses with great market positions, high returns and the ability to deliver sustainable earnings growth through the cycle.
+This aim continued to guide us in 2023 and will continue to do so in the future.
+As Georgia Capital has evolved as an investment business during the last few years of significant geopolitical challenge, the Board has kept a vigilant watch on ensuring that we maintain strong conservative management of our portfolio companies, and a very strong balance sheet.

 Our macroeconomic environment

-As the length and the outcome of the war in Ukraine remain uncertain, the medium-long term effects on global and regional macroeconomic developments remain unclear.
-Despite substantial uncertainty enduring, Georgia’s medium-term growth is projected to remain close to its potential level of 5%, according to the International Monetary Fund (IMF), positioning the country as one of the top performers in the region.
-In the short run, Georgia’s external position is strong, as foreign currency inflows have been surging from multiple sources, resulting in a record-high current account surplus, FDI has risen and official reserve assets have reached a record high of US$ 4.9 billion by the end of 2022, providing ample cover.
+As the length and the outcome of the war in Ukraine remain uncertain, and the new conflict in the Middle East creates additional uncertainty, the medium to long-term effects on global and regional macroeconomic developments remain unclear.
+Despite substantial uncertainty enduring, Georgia’s medium-term growth is projected to remain close to its potential level of 5%, according to the International Monetary Fund (“IMF”), positioning the country as one of the top performers in the region.
+In the short run, Georgia’s external position is strong, as foreign currency inflows have been surging from multiple sources, resulting in a record-low current account deficit, and official reserve assets reached record-high levels in 2023, amounting to US$ 5.0 billion by the end of December 2023, providing ample cover.
+In the long run, Georgia’s EU candidacy is expected to bring additional economic benefits.
+Furthermore, the candidacy significantly enhances Georgia’s geopolitical standing in the region, positioning it as an important bridge between Europe and Asia.

 Delivering on our strategic priorities

-This Annual Report will go into greater detail later, but let me highlight here how we delivered on our strategic priorities in 2022.
+This Annual Report will go into greater detail later, but let me highlight here how we delivered on our key strategic priorities in 2023.

-• GEL 27.4 million was allocated to the renewable energy business for the conversion of a US$ 10 million shareholder loan into equity; and
+• GEL 6.2 million allocated to the renewable energy business for the ongoing development of pipeline projects.

-During 2022, Georgia Capital collected GEL 93.9 million in dividends (2021: GEL 74.4 million), of which GEL 40.9 million was received from Bank of Georgia, GEL 16.0 million from retail (pharmacy), GEL 13.0 million from hospitals, GEL 14.7 million from P&C insurance, GEL 1.0 million from medical insurance, and GEL 8.2 million from the renewable energy businesses.
-Looking forward to 2023, we currently expect a significant uplift to approximately GEL 150-160 million in dividends from our portfolio companies.
+During 2023, Georgia Capital collected a record amount of GEL 235.9 million in dividends (2022: GEL 93.9 million), of which GEL 56.1 million reflected one-off dividends during the year from Bank of Georgia and the retail (pharmacy) business.
+Excluding the one- off dividends, GEL 124.5 million was received from Bank of Georgia, reflecting a combination of regular cash dividends and our participation in their share buybacks, GEL 24.2 million from retail (pharmacy), GEL 19.9 million from our insurance businesses (P&C insurance GEL 14.9 million; medical insurance GEL 5.0 million), GEL 6.0 million from hospitals, and GEL 5.2 million from renewable energy businesses.
+Looking forward to 2024, we currently expect approximately GEL 180-190 million in dividends from our portfolio companies.

 Value creation

-Our listed investment – Bank of Georgia – continued to deliver its recent track record of exceptional performance, with an annualised ROAE of 32.4%, even excluding some net one-off gains, and particularly strong 43.2% deposit growth and 12.9% loan book growth, on a constant-currency basis, during 2022.
-The Bank is clearly making significant progress in its digital transformation, which is leading to strong customer franchise and revenue generation growth.
-Reflecting the strong performance alongside the economic recovery, BoG’s share price increased by 56.2% in 2022, strongly supporting our NAV growth with GEL 190 million value creation.
-In addition, the Bank has a strong capital repatriation policy, including share buybacks and regular dividends and, on 15 February 2023, the Bank announced its board’s intention to recommend a final dividend for 2022 of GEL 5.80 per ordinary share at the Bank’s 2022 Annual General Meeting.
-This will make a total dividend paid in respect of the Bank’s 2022 earnings of GEL 7.65 per share.
-In addition, in 2022 the Bank completed a GEL 112.7 million share buyback and cancellation programme and has announced, in February 2023, a further buyback programme totalling up to GEL 148 million.
+Our listed investment – Bank of Georgia – continued to deliver strong growth and high profitability, with an annualised ROAE of 29.9%, underpinned by its continued focus on digital transformation, and delivering strong growth in the payments business.
+The Bank is clearly making significant progress, which has led to sustainable customer franchise and revenue generation growth.
+Reflecting the strong performance, BoG’s share price increased by 52.6% in 2023, strongly supporting our NAV growth with GEL 549.3 million value creation.
+In addition, the Bank has a robust capital distribution policy, including share buybacks and regular dividends and, on 15 March 2024, the Bank announced its board’s intention to recommend a final dividend for 2023 of GEL 4.94 per ordinary share at the Bank’s 2024 Annual General Meeting.
+This will make a total dividend paid in respect of the Bank’s 2023 earnings of GEL 8.00 per share.
+In addition, in March 2024, the Bank announced an extension of the buyback and cancellation programme by an additional GEL 100 million.
+Overall, the Bank’s dividend and share buyback pay-out ratio for 2023 was 37% of total earnings.

 The individual performances of our private businesses are described in greater detail later in this report.